This unit is an introduction to your course, the college and the university.

 - To establish a self-directed, independent and exploratory practice

-- To present your work to your peers in an open studio setting
+- To present your work to your peers in group crit settings

 The focus of this unit is an off-site group show.
-Working in student groups you will locate a space in London or beyond to test your work in an external environment.
+Working in student groups you will locate a space in London or online to test your work in an alternative environment.

 - Tutorials, crits and project sessions to enable discussion of both your own work and that of your peers

-- To document the research of your studio work and the off-site project using your online journal
+- To document the research of your work and off-site project in a self-evaluation

 - Written work